Byont-Ventures/hackathon/Backend-Challenges.md

 - Update `tokenURI()` in ```Challenge_11.sol``` so that it returns the correct token URI corresponding to the images you uploaded to IPFS
 - Now, some tests won't pass anymore.
 Update the tests in `Challenge_11.t.sol` so that they now pass.

+## Challenge 12 - Deploying, verifying smart contracts and Etherscan

+We have done a lot of things so far!
+We have created our own basic NFT contract, with a dynamic token URI based on a token ID that is generated when users mint NFTs!
+We have also uploaded metadata and images to IPFS.
+All that is left, is to deploy our contract, set things up through Etherscan, and we will be able to view our NFT collection on Opensea!
+Let's get started.

+For the complete reference on how to deploy and verify smart contracts on Foundry, go [here](https://book.getfoundry.sh/forge/deploying)

 ### Etherscan

-So how did we get the metadata link?
+You might recall that, earlier on, we supplied you with the metadata link of a Bored Ape.
+But how did we get this metadata link?
 We could, just like Opensea, call the `tokenURI()` function on the contract.
 But then, how do we know the contract address of an NFT?
 There are multiple ways to go about this.
 Let's try to get the contract address of [Bored Ape Yacht Club](https://opensea.io/assets/ethereum/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d/2369) first.
 There are two ways to get the contract address:

 - Through the URL => `opensea.io/ethereum/contractAddress/tokenId`
 - Through "Details" => Dropdown on the left side, below the metadata and "About Bored Ape Yacht Club" sections.